zhahui/kasisto-server-api/README.md

-# Kasisto Enterprise API 1.2.1
+# Kasisto Enterprise API 1.3 beta
 Kasisto Enterprise API Specification for Banks and Financial Institutions

 Integrate your customer data with Kasisto.

-This page describes the Kasisto Enterprise API version 1.2.1.
+This page describes the Kasisto Enterprise API.

 ## Overview